- Deutscher Werberat

 Complainants’ names are treated confi dentially and the proceedings are free of charge to the complainant.
 The advertiser subject to complaint is given an opportunity to respond.

 If a complaint is upheld, the advertiser is notifi ed and asked to modify or discontinue the advertisement.

 If a breach of the law is suspected, the executive offi ce passes on the case without delay to the responsible authorities – for example the public prosecution service, the Wettbewerbszentrale (Centre of Protection against Unfair Competition) in Bad Homburg, or Integritas (the self-regulatory body for pharmaceutical advertising) in Bonn.

 If an advertiser fails to modify or discontinue an advertisement, Deutscher Werberat issues a reprimand and makes the case public: Mass media editorial departments are sent a release on the reprimand which is then reported and commented upon in the press.
-In parallel with a reprimand, the media are requested no longer to carry the advertisement in question.
 A public reprimand is rarely necessary: If a complaint is upheld, the advertiser generally complies with Deutscher Werberat’s request to modify or discontinue the advertisement.